TohidBehdadnia/IoT_AVI/README.md

 ### Hardware

-Training was conducted on two NVIDIA consumer GPUs, a GP102 TITAN Xp and a Tesla T4, using the <a href="https://www.tensorflow.org/">Tensorflow framework</a> and the <a href="https://www.onyxia.sh/">Onyxia Datalab science stack</a>.
+Training was tested on two NVIDIA GPUs, a GP102 TITAN Xp and a Tesla T4, using the <a href="https://www.tensorflow.org/">Tensorflow framework</a> and the <a href="https://www.onyxia.sh/">Onyxia Datalab science stack</a>.
 The Onyxia hardware configuration used to obtain the manuscript results are shown below:

 ![](img/onyxiasetup.png?raw=true)